Bot10011/SMCBIPORTAL/README.md

 ## 📞 Support

-For support, email support@smcbi.edu.ph or open an issue in the repository.
+For support, email  or open an issue in the repository.

 ---